Funding For Your Hypnotherapy Treatment

 • I’m self-employed

-A ‘no show’ effectively means that I also lose nearly 20 minutes chasing up my ‘lost’ patient before finally accepting that they are not attending.
+A ‘no show’ effectively means that I also lose nearly 20 minutes chasing up my ‘lost’ client before finally accepting that they are not attending.
 There is no opportunity to fill that hour lost at such short notice.

 I have created a 24 hours notice cancellation policy for any changes in appointment times.
 This gives me a reasonable opportunity to allocate another patient into that ‘lost one hour appointment space’.